REX2626/Astro-Attack/README.md

 ## TODO:

 ### a1.2.1 (bug fixes and particle improvements)
-Fix a crash when missile explodes in same frame as it is destroyed by player

 Fix smoke particles coming from centre of missiles

 Add initial velocity to particles